Leschenault, Western Australia: Geography

 Leschenault is bordered to the south by the Brunswick River and Old Coast Road, to the west by the Leschenault Estuary and to the east by the Australind Bypass (part of National Route 1) and a line running north from the rubbish tip.

-Leschenault contained 2,556 residents as at the 2001 ABS census.
+Leschenault contained 3058 residents as at the latest ABS census.

 Facilities

 Leschenault's educational and shopping needs are serviced by neighbouring Australind.
 Numerous caravan parks and B&Bs dot the area, and a community centre, Settlers' Hall on Marine Drive, provides a central meeting place.
 Some northern parts of the suburb provide access to the Leschenault Peninsula Conservation Park, while the region's rubbish tip is located just off Australind Bypass.

 Transport

-Leschenault has no access to public transport.
+Leschenault has limited access to public transport.
+Transperth services are available in Galway Green south of Leschenault and school bus service the suburb.